• Link to Facebook Link to Facebook Link to Facebook

 CHINCOTEAGUE ISLAND MILKY WAY NIGHT SKIES

-Chincoteague Island is a beautiful place to capture the night sky.
+Chincoteague Island is a beautiful place to spend a week or a weekend.

-1. The Beach – The beach is a great place to set up your camera and capture the Milky Way but plan for foreground material.
+1. The Beach—The beach is a great place to set up your camera and photograph the Milky Way, but plan for foreground material.
 There is not much on the beach.
-We caught a bus leaving and created light trails in our image.
-Bring a tripod to keep your camera steady while taking long exposure photos.
+We caught a bus, leaving, creating light trails in our image.

 2. Maddox Family Cemetery – This cemetery offers a unique vantage point for photographing the night sky.
-The gravestones make for exciting foreground elements in your photos.
+The gravestones make for exciting foreground elements in your pictures.

-4. Ponies grazing in a field near Chincoteague National Wildlife Refuge – These wild ponies are an iconic part of Chincoteague Island and are challenging to plan.
+4. Ponies – These wild ponies are an iconic part of Chincoteague Island and are challenging to plan.
 The ponies roam primarily at a distance, so don’t count on getting this type of shot.
 Lighting them up in the darkness would also be difficult unless you get lucky enough to find a pony standing still for your long exposure that is not far in the distance.

 DAYTIME PHOTOGRAPHY AT CHINCOTEAGUE